Key Takeways

 - Bringing insight into relationship, boundaries, and everyday choices.

-Not every psychedelic experience feels peaceful or clarifying.
-For some, it brings forward fear, grief, confusion, or disorientation.
+Not every non-ordinary experience feels peaceful or clarifying.
+Some people encounter fear, grief, confusion, or disorientation.
 Difficult memories may surface.
 The experience may feel unfinished, or hard to make sense of afterward.

 This does not necessarily mean something went wrong.
-In many cases, it means something meaningful surfaced that needs careful support.
+In many cases, it means something meaningful surfaced and needs careful support.

 Integration therapy can help you revisit what emerged in a paced, grounded way.
 The aim is not to relive intensity.
 It is to metabolize what arose, so it can settle into a clearer place in your system.